bschne/covid19-experiences/README.md

 ## Theater

 - The new theater streaming platform SPECTYOU is currently offering it's whole starting library for free - https://beta.spectyou.com/
+- Thalia Theater in Hamburg is streaming some of their own productions for free - https://www.thalia-theater.de/index.php#digitalebuehne

 ## Opera